SECRET TALES

 “They think that we have the power to take their enchantments away?
 That’s absolute rubbish, even if we could why would we?
 They should be asking the Emperor, he’s the one that wants to rid the world of our creations” Bailey said.

 “It’s a real shame, I was looking forward to being an Alchemist.”
-Bailey said.
+Bailey remarked.

 “Yeah, Stars save us, what are we going to do now?”
 Roger asked.